 The best way to alert AOL to spam is to click the Spam button above the message.
 This sends the message directly to your Spam folder and tunes your Spam filter to better block these kinds of emails.

-If a sender is trying to trick you into revealing confidential information, the best way to take action is to forward it to us here: email@example.com.
+If a sender is trying to trick you into revealing confidential information, the best way to take action is to forward it to us here: firstname.lastname@example.org.
 If you think you’ve fallen for a scam and you gave out your credit card information, the first thing to do is notify your bank or credit union.
-If you provided your AOL password, change it now at account.aol.com.
+If you provided your AOL password, change it now at myaccount.aol.com.

 1. Scare tactic subject line